Top 10 High-Paying Skills to Learn in 2025

 The cloud is where businesses live now—think AWS, Azure, and Google Cloud.
 If you can design, manage, or secure cloud infrastructure, you’re in high demand.
 Roles like cloud architects and DevOps engineers are raking in top dollar because companies are moving everything online.

-Why it pays: Cloud skills reduce costs and boost scalability for businesses.
+- Why it pays: Cloud expertise reduces costs and ensures scalability.

 3. Cybersecurity